what is an illo?

 You may request in two ways.

 - You can visit any of our fifteen branches and have the staff request on your behalf.
+(This is the preferred method for most people.)

 - Register for self-service requests by sending your name, telephone number and library card number in an email to our Interlibrary Loan office at firstname.lastname@example.org.

-Once you are registered you will receive via email:
+If you send an email request to register for self-service, once you are registered you will receive via email:

 - a unique User ID and password